aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The SAP states:

-- a **stable component should be abstract** so that its stability doesn't prevent it from **being extended**;
+- a **stable component should be abstract** so that its stability does not prevent it from **being extended**;
 - an **unstable components should be concrete** since it its instability allows the concrete code within it **to be easily changed**.

 Thus, if a **component** is to be **stable**, it **should consist of interfaces and abstract classes** so that it **can be extended**.
-Stable components that are extensible are flexible and don't overly constrain the architecture.
+Stable components that are extensible are flexible and do not overly constrain the architecture.

 **SAP + SDP = DIP for components.** Because SDP says that dependencies should run in the direction of stability, and SAP says that stability implies abstraction.
 Thus dependencies run in the direction of abstraction.

 The DIP, however, deals with classes – and with classes there are no shades of gray.
-Either a class is abstract or it's not.
+Either a class is abstract or it is not.
 SAP + SDP deals with components and allows that a component can be partially abstract and partially stable.

 ##### MEASURING ABSTRACTION